jqzj/metadata_jal/README.md

 # ICPSR Metadata

-This repository includes the ICPSR  schema and associated documentation.
+This repository includes information about metadata practices at the [Inter-university Consortium for Political and Social Research](https://www.icpsr.umich.edu/web/pages/) (ICPSR).

 ## Quick links: